Greene commissioners approve $1.9 million grant for East Dunkard Township Water Authority

-Greene County officials approved a $1.93 million grant to help the troubled East Dunkard Township Water Authority on Thursday, but Commissioner Mike Belding said he fears that grant and another $2.3 million in federal funds may not be enough to fix the problems.
+Greene County officials approved a $1.93 million grant to help the troubled East Dunkard Township Water Authority, but Commissioner Mike Belding said he fears that grant and another $2.3 million in federal funds may not be enough to fix the problems.

 “The township did receive Act 13 funding and American Rescue Plan funding, but it was just a drop in the bucket compared to the amount of money that is needed to fix this problem,” Belding said.